zdravkov/kendo-docs/getting-started/dataviz/supported-browsers.md

 *   Safari 4+
 *   Opera 10+

-Please note that Quirks mode is not supported.
+> Quirks mode is not supported.
 Always specify [DOCTYPE](http://reference.sitepoint.com/html/doctypes) on your pages.

+> Internet Explorer 8 (64-bit) does not support text rotation.

 ## Mobile browsers